grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results output/200 Real-time/00 Grafana Cloud Prometheus.md

 All the k6 time series have a **k6_** prefix.
 For more details, refer to the documentation on the [mapping of k6 metrics with Prometheus metrics](/results-output/real-time/prometheus-remote-write/#metrics-mapping).

-Please be informed about the default [Trend metric conversion](/results-output/real-time/prometheus-remote-write/#trend-metric-conversions) process and understand the format and querying limitations.
+It's also important to understand the default [Trend metric conversion](/results-output/real-time/prometheus-remote-write/#trend-metric-conversions) process and the format and querying limitations.
 The [`K6_PROMETHEUS_RW_TREND_STATS` option](/results-output/real-time/prometheus-remote-write/#options) allows you to convert trend metrics to multiple Prometheus time series.
 For instance, `K6_PROMETHEUS_RW_TREND_STATS=p(95),p(99),max,min` transforms each k6 trend metric into four Prometheus metrics as follows:

 - `k6_*_p95`
 - `k6_*_p99`